keyurrajput/Discord-Expense-Tracker-Bot/readme.md

 # Discord Expense Tracker Bot

 A personal finance bot that turns your Discord DMs into a simple expense management system.
-Send expenses like "150, lunch" or "45, samosa, bikaner" and they're instantly logged to Google Sheets with timestamps.
+Send expenses and they're instantly logged to Google Sheets with timestamps.

 ## Features